Tahernezhad/Deep-Q-Learning-Stock-Trading/README.md

 ---

 ## 🔎 Scope
-This repo is **not** a plug‑and‑play trading system.
-It’s a research sandbox that demonstrates: (1) how to build a small, reproducible RL stack for markets; (2) how reward shaping and state design drive outcomes.
-You’ll extend it for real constraints (costs, sizing, risk).
+This repo is a research sandbox that demonstrates: (1) how to build a small, reproducible RL stack for markets; (2) how reward shaping and state design drive outcomes.
+It can be extended for real constraints (costs, sizing, risk).

 ---